amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

   * `"max nka vectors`" [int] is the size of the Krylov space.

   * `"modify correction`" [bool] allows to change (e.g. clip or damp) the NKA or Newton correction.
-This is the experimental option with dafualt `"false`".
+This is the experimental option with default `"false`".

 .. code-block:: xml